siberianfox/g2wiki/Adding-and-Revising-Configurations-and-Settings.md

 1. It then *only* sets `BOARD` if it hasn't been set.
 (Before `boards.mk` is included, `BOARD` is defaulted to `"NONE"`.)
 1. Then `SETTINGS_FILE` is set explicitly.
 We could also check to see if it has been set, but generally you use a `CONFIG` to set the `SETTINGS_FILE`, and wouldn't wish to override it.

-One additional note: The same of the `CONFIG` is used in the output path, and should be something that can be a directory name without issues.
+One additional note: The name of the `CONFIG` is used in the output path, and should be something that can be a directory name without issues.
 Specifically, you shouldn't use spaces, slashes, etc. that could cause trouble with shell scripts, Makefiles, or C++ code.
 Numbers, upper and lowercase letters, dashes (`-`), dots (`.`), and underscores (`_`) are safe.
 Everything else should be avoided.